Prevention Strategies for Walkers and Runners.

-Clothing alone may not do the trick, you might have to add an ointment.
+Clothing alone may not do the trick.
+You might have to add an ointment.
 Cortisone cream, Noxzema, Vaseline and Zinc oxide ointments are all used in areas of repeated chafing.
 But use them with caution.
 If you're hairy, greasy ointments can clog hair follicles and produce more irritation.

-Long distance runners should look for stronger lubricants.
+Long-distance runners should look for stronger lubricants.
 Petroleum jelly is popular because it's easy to find and cheap, but it may not stay on as well as professionally designed products.
 For serious slipperiness, consider Bag Balm, Body Glide, Chamois BUTT'r, Lube Stick for Runners or Sportslick.

 Some people only have problems with their nipples getting raw.
 A simple band-aid over each one is cheap and may be sufficient.
 You can also look for specialized products like NipGuards for more advanced protection.

 If your skin gets chaffed, you have to let it heal.
 Clean it with soap and lukewarm water and then apply an antibacterial ointment or antiseptic spray.
 A+D Ointment is a favorite among runners.
-Then leave the area uncovered for fastest healing.
+Then leave the area uncovered for the fastest healing.
 If it's an area that has to be covered, protect it with a band-aid or sterile gauze so you're clothing won't continue irritating things.
-Take a break from whatever activity caused it and your skin should recover in a couple days.
+Take a break from whatever activity caused it and your skin should recover in a couple of days.